gumplei/mangeto-1.9-php5.6-mail-patch/Readme.md

-Patch for Magento 1.9 on PHP 5.6 SMTP Connect with TLS with Self-signed Certificate
+Patch for Magento 1.9 on PHP 5.6 SMTP Connection with TLS with Self-signed Certificate
 ===================================================================================

 Description